Tuesday, 12 January 2010

 Friday 3rd November 2006

-I was taking a trek around some of the areas non league grounds when the opportunity arose to take a bus from Leatherhead to Chalky Lane where the club play.
-In fact the bus pulled into the Chessington World of Adventure, which was nearby.
+I was taking a trek around some of the non-league grounds in the area when the opportunity arose to take a bus from Leatherhead to Chalky Lane where the club was based.
+In fact, the bus pulled into the Chessington World of Adventure, which was nearby.

 Chessington & Hook United 1 Badshot Lea 1 (Tuesday 7th May 2013) Combined Counties League Premier Division (att: approx 30)